hmfrank/pwdgen/README.md

 ## Disclaimer
 I cannot guarantee the security of this application, I am not a professional.
 Use it at your own risk.
-I am open to criticism, however, so if you spot a problem, please feel free to notify me straight away.
+I am open to criticism, however.
+So if you spot a problem, please feel free to notify me straight away.

 ## TODO